HarshVerm/portfolio/content/jobs/Bot Mantra/index.md

 url: 'https://botmantra.com/'
 ---

-- Work with a variety of different languages, platforms, - HTML, CSS, REACT, SCSS, REDUX, GIT.
+- Work with a variety of different languages, platforms, - HTML, CSS, JS, REACT, REDUX, GIT, Material UI, Docker, Highchart JS.
+- Working as a front-end developer on a client project.
+Create the web app's needed functionality and integrate APIs.
 - Communicate with clients on a daily basis, develop product for them.